 Recently, I spoke to a renowned serial entrepreneur who confessed to jotting down a partnership agreement on the back of a cocktail napkin in a bar.
 The two were friends and thought nothing could go wrong.
 Well, the agreement blew up after a few years.
 Fortunately, the two found a middle ground and were able to sort out their differences and continue, but it could have ended up much worse.

 I’ve been a ghostwriter for two decades.
 I learned long ago that it is vital to have a good, clear ghostwriting contract.
-That way you and the writer know what to expect and there can’t be misunderstandings down the line.
+That way you and your writer know what to expect, and there can’t be misunderstandings down the line.

-If you’re a professional writer, I highly recommend you hire a lawyer to create a good basic template that you can adjust depending on the parameters of a particular project.
+If you’re a professional writer, I highly recommend you hire a lawyer.
+Ask him or her to create a good basic template, which you can adjust depending on the parameters of a particular project.
 It’s well worth the cost to make sure your contract says what you think it says!

-While some projects are so small they don’t really require a contract, it’s still a good idea to put everything you agree on in writing in some fashion.
+While some projects are so small you might feel they don’t really require a contract.
+I would still advise you to put your agreements in writing in some fashion.
 An email can sometime suffice.

-The first paragraph of my contract includes my name and the name of the client, as well as the effective date of the contract.
+The first paragraph of my contract includes my company name and the name of the client, as well as the effective date of the contract.
 Later, I include the four major milestones, along with their deadlines.